jakemcc/jakemccrary.com/source/_posts/2016-04-09-the-usefulness-of-clojures-cond-arrow.markdown

 => 6 ; The result of (- 11 5) is 6.
 ```

-If you understand the above example then you have a good grasp of `cond->`.
+If you understand the above example then you have a good grasp of
+`cond->`.
 But when is this functionality useful?

 ### When do I use cond->? ###

-Looking through the codebases I work on I almost exclusively see us
+Looking through the codebases I work on, I almost primarily see
-using `cond->` with the initial expression being a hash-map.
-It is
+`cond->` being used with the initial expression being a hash-map.
+It
-primarily be used in situations where we want to want to selectively
+is being used in situations where we want to want to selectively
 `assoc`, `update`, or `dissoc` something from a map.

-If `cond->` didn't exist you would write something similar to below to
+If `cond->` did not exist you would accomplish those selective
-selectively `assoc` something into a map.
+modifications with code similar to below.

 ``` clojure
 (if (some-pred? q)